 For beneficiaries receiving formal training to learn a specific skill, progress notes must be paired with a skills training data sheet as explained in the OCDD's "Guidelines for Support Planning" manual.
-In this instance, the progress notes must document the skills training that occurred and should serve as a pointer to the data collection mechanisms used.
-(See Appendix D for information on obtaining the Guidelines for Support Planning).
+In this instance, the progress notes must document the skills training occurred and should serve as a pointer to data collection mechanisms used.
+(See Appendix D).